 7. Who did you vote for?

-This may sound obvious but political preferences should never be discussed.
+It may sound obvious, but this is one of the worst interview questions to ask because political preferences should never be discussed.

 Ask instead: Nothing related to politics.